 On the other hand, some managers and recruiters are biased and hire accordingly.
 Others hire the applicant willing to accept the lowest wage offer.
 But if that is their approach, then their interviewing and other screening tool are equally biased if not more so.
 It’s not the assessment that creates the bias but its interpretation distorted by the prejudice of the user (intentionally or unintentionally).

-In defense of those who oppose the use of pre-hire testing, not all pre employment tests are created equal.
+In defense of those who oppose the use of pre-hire workplace personality tests, not all pre employment tests are created equal.
 In addition to different quality standards, “personality tests” is a very broad category.
 Under this umbrella, people include behavioral type, personality traits, honesty and integrity, general abilities, cognitive skills, motivation, values, attitude….as well as handwriting analysis, lie detectors, and many more.
 [Note: many of the questions cited in the Wall Street Journal article are examples of questions asked in honesty and integrity tests, not tests for personality job fit.
 The article made no distinction.]

 Despite the skepticism and criticism, validated employee assessments can be predictive when the right assessment is selected for the right reason.
 This predictability adds an element of objectivity to employee screening, an otherwise inherently subjective and biased process.
 The more objective and data driven a process, the more fair it can be.